MerjaKreivi/Hate-Speech-Classification-Experiments/SentiStrength-Classification/README.md

 Results were analyzed with methods of scikit-learn library by calculating confusion matrix, and accuracy, F1, precision and recall scores for tested classifiers.

-### Improved new lexicons for SentiStrength
+### Improved new lexicons for SentiStrength (in Finnish)

-The modified SentiStrength (for Finnish social media text samples) use new Finnish SentiStrength lexicon for sentiment classification.

-Finnish SentiStrength for classification of Finnish social media text uses lexicon which includes basic, pended, subword and lemma forms of words and their polarity labels.
+The modified SentiStrength (for Finnish social media text samples) use new Finnish SentiStrength lexicons for sentiment classification.
+Finnish SentiStrength for classification of Finnish text uses lexicon which includes basic, pended, subword and lemma forms of words and their polarity labels.
 All lexicons (words, emoticons, emojis) were provided on lexicographically descending order to enable more precise text, emoticon, symbol, and emoji matching.

 - EmotionLookupTable - On (word based sentiment) emotion lexicon 'EmotionLookupTable.txt' each word is labeled with one sentiment label (between -5 and 5).
 New 'EmotionLookupTable' (for Finnish) includes 11512 word forms.